zack-bitcoin/amoveo/docs/faq.md

 Amoveo is a lot smaller and simpler than ethereum.
 I cut out complexity that isn't necessary for off-chain smart contracts.

-* how would one go about getting the transactions of an address
+> how would one go about getting the transactions of an address

 To get the transactions created by an address you would have to look at every block, and check if that address made an payment.
 This is not easy to do by default.
 `PBlock = block:get_by_height(4).` would look up the 4th block_plus and store it in a variable.
 `block:txs(block:block(PBlock)).` returns the transactions spent in that block.
 Each transaction type has a different command for checking who spent that transaction. you can look up commands to deal with transactions in /src/consensus/txs/

-* if you are running a node and you query the balance of another address?

-To query the balance of another address is difficult.
-You would need to look up every account until you found the account that stored the matching address.

-Querying the balance of an id is easy. do this: `accounts:balance(api:account(Pubkey)).`

-u have
-ids
-accounts
-addresses

-[9:52]
-and i cant figure out the functionality of each.

-zack
-[9:52 PM]
-ids are the integers for looking up accounts. when you send money to someone, you need to know their id.

-[9:52]
-an account is the part of the on-chain state that records the address and balance of one of the users.

-[9:53]
-an address is the hash of a pubkey.

 > How will you get people to work on Amoveo?